Configuring a gMSA Account for Applications Manager's SQL Server Database

 Existing Setup (Windows)

-1. Stop Applications Manager Service.
+1. Stop the Applications Manager service.

 2. Update Configuration: